merijnponzo/devserverWordpress/README.md

 # devserverWordpress

 Theme development with SCSS, font and file loaders
-No browsersync but chokidar
-With a simple script called devserver.js to rewrite all links within your document
+No browsersync but chokidar for watching php and twig files And a simple script devserver.js to rewrite all links within your document

 > cd wp-content/themes/ponzotheme